nataliekbruno/Visiontransformer-paper/README.md

 This feature map variance analysis reveals:

-Multi-head Self-Attention (MSA) mechanisms consistently reduce the variance of feature map points, effectively acting as a stabilizing force in the network.
-In contrast, Convolutional Neural Networks (CNNs) tend to increase variance, creating more diverse but potentially less stable representations.
+MSA mechanisms consistently reduce the variance of feature map points, effectively acting as a stabilizing force in the network.
+In contrast, CNNs tend to increase variance, creating more diverse but potentially less stable representations.
 This variance accumulation occurs progressively through neural network layers, with a notable pattern emerging: the feature map variance reaches peak levels at the end of each stage in ResNet architectures.
 This pattern suggests that strategic placement of MSA blocks could help manage and utilize this variance effectively.

 <img width="684" alt="Screenshot 2024-11-07 at 7 33 35 AM" src="https://github.com/user-attachments/assets/da54ff59-dcda-4661-bceb-427befb2196d">